Posted on Leave a comment

 You are allowed to limit time (down to zero), or not include invitations with people that make you feel bad, that make your experience uncomfortable (insecure, guilty, manipulated, anxious, small,…).
 Follow your gut feeling on this.

 When you say no to something which concerns your personal life, your body or mind, or anything that is yours – your time, your attention, or your love, you are allowed to give no justification, no reason, no answer to any whys or comments.
 We’re used to feeling like we have to give justifications.
 Abusers ask you why to try to find holes in the reasoning to make you say yes.
-They’re the ones that benefit from you not having boundaries.
+Or to shame you into saying yes.
+That’s because they’re the ones that benefit from you not having boundaries.
 With them, when you try to set a boundary, they get angry or try to have you lower that boundary by trying to poke holes in it.
 And they can only poke holes if you show them where the wall is.
 Don’t.
 Keep that wall hidden, guard it.
 It’s nobody’s business.
 It’s yours, and yours only.
 To show only to who you want.
+It’s ok to answer vaguely at any “why not?”s questions or if they’re really pushing it, to let them not it’s none of their business.

 You are allowed to keep yourself from being interrupted.
 As in, having phone on mute.
 You are also allowed to give what you’re doing priority over whatever others may want from you.
 “Right now I’m in the middle of something could you come back in x minutes?”

 You are allowed to say no when someone asks you for a favor if it’s not convenient for you, or even just because you simply don’t feel good with it.
-If they are angry, trust your instinct that it’s them… “That’s not really handy for me” Assertively.
+If they are angry, trust your instinct that it’s them… “That’s not really handy for me” It’s okay to be assertive.
+If they feel offended, it’s their problem, it’s them, not you.
+You’re good.
+And you’re a strong adult now, and the law protects you.

 You’re allowed to say no because you don’t feel like it.
 If they show themselves sad.
 You might feel guilty, and sad too.
 See if it feels manipulative.
-If not, you might feel guilty, but please try to remember your own needs and not lose yourself in that feeling of guilt.
-You matter.
-If they give the silent treatment, or become angry, or mock you, or ask you why… You know what kind of people do silent treatments, and are angry at boundaries, or try to find holes in it.
+If not, it’s ok to feel guilty, but please try to remember your own needs, that you also matter, and not lose yourself in how that made them sad.
+On the other hand, if you feel they’re guilt tripping you, or they give you silent treatment, or become angry, or mock you, or ask you why… You already know by now what kind of people do silent treatments, and are angry at boundaries, or try to find holes in it.

 You are allowed to say no to requests from others that you don’t want to do.
 As a former abuse victim, your concept of ‘selfish’ has been subverted (by the abuser).
 You’ve been told you were being selfish or inconsiderate when you weren’t, just so they could get you to do what they wanted by shaming you and confusing your feelings.
 So allow yourself now to feel “selfish”.
 Go to 110% selfishness levels, be a “douche” for a bit and then tone it down later, if needed.